-The Antone Aquino Memorial Scholarship and the Richard Conte Memorial Scholarship are available by applying to the Salem State University General Scholarship Fund through the SSU financial aid office.
-Click here for the Financial Aid office website.
+The Antone Aquino Memorial Scholarship and the Richard Conte Memorial Scholarship are available by applying to the Salem State University General Scholarship Fund through the Salem State financial aid office.

 The Music Society is a student-run organization that supports non-academic musical activities at Salem State University.
 It is open to anyone who has an interest in any aspect of music.
 The Music Society is sponsored by the Salem State University Program Council and recognized by the Student Government Association.
-If you are interested in more information, contact Nick Giarratani, faculty advisor, at email@example.com.
+If you are interested in more information, contact Nick Giarratani, faculty advisor.

 The Salem State Pep Band is a student organization that provides spirit and entertainment with high-energy music selections at select Salem State Basketball and Hockey games.
-The volunteer group is a fun and exciting way to participate in Salem State Athletics with the purpose of exciting the crowd and providing support to our basketball and hockey teams.
-Students who play in the Pep Band are paid an hourly wage under either Federal Work Study (if applicable) or Institutional Funds.
-For information on the Pep Band, contact Amy McGlothlin, faculty advisor, at firstname.lastname@example.org.
+The volunteer group is a fun and exciting way to participate in Salem State athletics with the purpose of exciting the crowd and providing support to our basketball and hockey teams.
+Students who play in the pep band are paid an hourly wage under either Federal Work Study (if applicable) or institutional funds.
+For information on the pep band, contact Amy McGlothlin, faculty advisor.